 Our history dates back more than 100 years to the 1903 purchase of a struggling curtain rod company in Ogdensburg, New York, by local businessman Edgar A. Newell.
 Over the decades, the company has grown, often by acquiring brands built by entrepreneurs like Edgar Newell, that we are privileged to bring to consumers around the world.
-In April 2016, the combination of Newell Rubbermaid and Jarden Corporation marked the next chapter of our proud history, creating a new company – Newell Brands – with approximately $15 billion in annual sales and more than 45,000 employees worldwide.
-With top talent, market-leading brands, and a sharp focus on accelerated growth, the company is well-positioned for future success.
+In April 2016, the combination of Newell Rubbermaid and Jarden Corporation marked the next chapter of our proud history, creating a new company – Newell Brands.
+With top talent, market-leading brands and a sharp focus on innovation, Newell Brands is well-positioned to become a transformative consumer goods company.

 2017Newell Brands acquires Sistema Plastics, a leading provider of innovative food storage containers, primarily under the Sistema® brand, Smith Mountain Industries, a leading provider of premium home fragrance products, primarily under the WoodWick® Candle brand, and Chesapeake Bay Candle®, a leading developer, manufacturer and marketer of premium candles and other home fragrance products, focused on consumer wellness and natural fragrance.

-2015In 2015, Newell Rubbermaid announced its intention to acquire Jarden Corporation and its diverse global portfolio of well-known brands such as Ball, Yankee Candle, FoodSaver, Rawlings and more.
+2015In 2015, Newell Rubbermaid announced its intention to acquire Jarden Corporation and its diverse global portfolio of well-known brands such as Ball, Yankee Candle, FoodSaver and more.
 The transaction closed in April 2016 and created Newell Brands.

 2012Newell implemented the Growth Game Plan, a new multi-year corporate strategy to accelerate into a bigger, faster growing, more global and more profitable company.

-2001Jarden was launched after Martin E. Franklin changed the company’s original name – Alltrista -- to “Jarden” to reflect the heritage of the Ball Mason Jar (“Jar”), combined with the concept of the company’s products being used in the home (“den”).
+2001Jarden was launched after the company changed its original name – Alltrista -- to “Jarden” to reflect the heritage of the Ball Mason Jar (“Jar”), combined with the concept of the company’s products being used in the home (“den”).
 “Jarden” also evoked the French word for garden (jardin), foreshadowing the company’s plan to expand its product range outside the home.
-Building on this vision, the company soon acquired the FoodSaver, Diamond, and Bicycle brands.

 1965Dan Ferguson was named President in 1965.
 Using his growth-by-acquisition strategy, Newell grew from a small, one-category private company to a powerful hardware and housewares company that catered to large national retail chains with dozens of brands.
 Over 70 acquisitions in 30 years!